 Congress improved Coverdell Education Savings Accounts significantly when Congress increased the annual contribution limit from $500 to $2,000 in 2002.
 Like 529 plans, ESA earnings are tax-free when used for education expenses, and they're considered the parents' asset so they don't adversely affect financial aid eligibility.
 They do have some advantages over 529 plans, including more control over your investments and the ability to use the money for private elementary or secondary school expenses.

 People with higher incomes can't contribute to an ESA.
 For single tax payers, the eligibility phases out for incomes between $95,000 and $110,000.
 For married taxpayers filing jointly, eligibility phases out between $190,000 and $220,000.
 Another disadvantage is that the funds have to be used for education by the time the beneficiary turns 30.
 Like the 529, there is a 10-percent penalty if the money is used for anything other than education expenses [source: SavingForCollege].

-For lots more information on saving money for college, explore the links on the next page.
+For lots more information on saving money for college, explore the links below.

 Author's Note: How 529 Plans Work